dmilind/dmilind.github.io/_posts/2016-10-26-apache-mesos-open-source-cluster-manager.markdown

 - cluster manager
 category: blog
 author: Milind
-description: Apache Mesos: Open source Cluster Manager
+description: Apache Mesos Open source Cluster Manager
 ---

 ## Summary:

 Apache mesos was the project in University of California , Berkeley.
 In that project team came up with a solution to mange the cluster.
 Now what is cluster ?
 This could be the basic question but let me answer you to understand whole picture of Apache mesos.

-What is Cluster ?
+## What is Cluster ?

 When we are talking about the data-center , then cluster means a group of servers and other resources that act like a single system to perform the operations.
 For an example one application can be run on 3 servers and also other tools will be required to make it happen. so these are all resources and a single entity of these resources is called cluster.

 To make operation efficient on this cluster, we need a tool who will act as a manager so that tool is called Apache mesos.
 Mesos provides facilities of application scheduling, scaling , and fault-tolerance.
 Mesos have following different components.

-Mesos Master Daemon :
+* Mesos Master Daemon :
     This is a program which runs on master node.
 And the work of mesos master is to manage agent nodes.(agent node means slave nodes but slave is depreciated )

-Mesos Agent Daemon:
+* Mesos Agent Daemon:
     This is a program runs on the agent node and runs tasks that belongs to framework

-Framework:
+* Framework:
     Consider framework is an application for mesos.

 Apache Zookeeper:
 This is a software which is used to co-ordinate a master node.